sushantrahate/secure-nodejs-backend/authentication-strategies/README.md

 **Why its important:**

-Limits exposure of short-lived access tokens.
+- Minimizes exposure by using short-lived access tokens.
-Refresh tokens are stored more securely (e.g., in a database or HTTP-only cookie).
+- Refresh tokens are stored more securely (e.g., in a database or HTTP-only cookie).

 Implementation: